humanmade/altis-security/docs/browser.md

 }
 ```

-Finally, if you set the value to `null` then Altis will send the header if the current request is using SSL.
+Finally, if you set the value to `null` then Altis _will_ send the header but only if the current request is already using HTTPS.

 #### X-Content-Type-Options